zlomke76-del/solace-core/AUTHORITY_API.md

 Solace Core must remain **external** to the systems it governs.

 - Integrations call Solace Core over a defined interface.
-- Integrations must not embed, modify, or reinterpret Solace Core logic.
+- Integrations must not embed, modify, fork, or reinterpret Solace Core logic.
 - Any system that can bypass Solace Core is **not governed** by Solace Core.

+Authority exists only if it cannot be overridden.

 ---

 ## Definitions

 ### Action Intent

 An **Action Intent** is a structured declaration of what a system proposes to do *before* any side effects occur.

 An Action Intent must be:
-- **Specific** (what action, what target, what parameters)
+- **Specific** — what action, what target, what parameters
-- **Contextual** (who/what requested it, under what mode/policy)
+- **Contextual** — who or what requested it, under what policy or mode
-- **Auditable** (traceable identifiers and evidence references)
+- **Auditable** — traceable identifiers and evidence references
-- **Side-effect bounded** (clear declaration of intended effect)
+- **Side-effect bounded** — explicit declaration of intended effects

 ### Side Effect

 A **Side Effect** is any externalized change including, but not limited to:
-- network calls (HTTP requests, webhooks)
+- Network calls (HTTP requests, webhooks)
-- writes (database, filesystem, object storage)
+- Writes (databases, filesystems, object storage)
-- outbound messages (email, SMS, push notifications)
+- Outbound messages (email, SMS, push notifications)
-- payments, account changes, entitlement changes
+- Payments, account changes, or entitlement changes
-- device actuation or control signals
+- Device actuation or control signals
-- external tool invocation of any kind
+- External tool or service invocation of any kind

 ---